Raise Them to Know Peace

 But after the video made its rounds on social media and news sites like CBS, other opinions began to emerge.
 Graham was branded a child abuser and a prime example of violence begetting violence.
 Calls of “racist” were directed from and to both camps of opinion, rendering discipline an issue of race, class, and cultural norms.

 But this is not about judging actions Graham took in a situation I—though once a poor, single mother myself—could never fully understand.
 If there’s anything to call into question, it’s the supportive public response she received.
-Those applauding Graham generally failed to acknowledge that ...1
+Those applauding Graham generally failed to acknowledge that physically removing a child from harm’s way can be accomplished without hitting that child in the face.
+Even when using corporal punishment as correction, it’s up to parents to use the least forceful means of discipline that will result ...1